The Importance of Vitamin D3 Compared to D2

 - Nerve health

-And it isn’t just the population of England that is suffering a deficiency either, the US and other parts of Europe could be up to two thirds deficient.
-Even higher in some parts of the world.
+And it isn’t just the population of England that is suffering a deficiency either, the US and other parts of Europe are also suffering from what has been suggested as pandemic.

 Yes, that’s correct, there are two types of vitamin D.

-It is a common conception that D3 is the best form of vitamin D to supplement as it is absorbed better.
+It is a common theory that D3 is the best form of vitamin D to supplement as it is absorbed better and, as a result, can improve vitamin D concentrations.

 D3 comes from sunlight plus some foods such as eggs (yolk) and oily fish.